ProMed: Shapley Information Gain Guided Reinforcement Learning for Proactive Medical LLMs: Introduction

-\textbf{Our contributions are as follows}: \begin{itemize}[noitemsep,topsep=2pt] \item \textbf{Insightfully}, we pioneer the shift medical LLMs from a reactive toward a proactive paradigm via RL, introducing \M, a tailored RL framework designed to enhance LLMs’ proactive information-seeking ability. \item \textbf{Technically}, we develop the SIG reward that incorporates cooperative game theory to model medical information interactions, leveraging Shapley values to precisely quantify question utility, and design a tailored reward distribution mechanism for fine-grained optimization. \item \textbf{Experimentally}, extensive evaluations on two benchmarks demonstrate that \M~significantly outperforms existing methods and exhibits robust generalization to out-of-distribution (OOD) cases. \item \textbf{Practically}, we construct two publicly available benchmarks targeting interactive medical questioning, complete with train-validation-test splits, providing valuable resources for future research advancements. \end{itemize}
+\textbf{Our contributions are as follows}: \begin{itemize}[leftmargin=*,noitemsep,topsep=2pt] \item \textbf{Insightfully}, we pioneer an RL framework \M~to shift medical LLMs from reactive responders to proactive information seekers. \item \textbf{Technically}, we develop the SIG reward that leverages Shapley to model medical information interactions and quantify question utility, with a tailored reward distribution mechanism for fine-grained optimization. \item \textbf{Experimentally}, extensive evaluations demonstrate that \M~significantly outperforms existing methods and exhibits robust generalization to out-of-distribution (OOD) benchmarks. \item \textbf{Practically}, we construct two public benchmarks targeting interactive medical questioning with standardized splits to facilitate future research. \end{itemize}